Kimserey/BlogArchive/20160308_create_forms_with_websharper_forms.md

 ```

 The first part of the form composed by the set of `Return <*> yield <*> yield <*> yield` is very powerful.

+_If you want to read more about this type of composition, you can read this blog post from Tomas Petricek [http://tomasp.net/blog/applicative-functors.aspx/](http://tomasp.net/blog/applicative-functors.aspx/)._

-It allows us to work directly with the input results in the function given in `Form.Return`.
+Basically, it allows us to work directly with the __input validated data__ in the function given in `Form.Return`.
+Every interaction is done by composing `Form<_>` and we compose `Form<_>` elements.
-Because we are working within the `Form`, the values given to the function in `Form.Return` are _always valid_.
+Since validation on the inputs is done at the `Form.Yield` level, the values given to the function in `Form.Return` are _always valid_ and we can safely work with the values.

-As we can see, validation on the inputs is done at the `Yield` level.
+If our input is a `string` input, `Form.Yield ""` will return a `Form<string,_>` and within the function in `Form.Return` we can directly work with the `string` given by the `Form.Yield`.

-Looking at the type, the first `Form.Return` has the following type:
+Now it is interesting to look at the type to see how the composition works, the first `Form.Return` has the following type:

 ```
 Form<'T, 'D -> 'D>